 One in which Six comes out (relatively) on top, thanks to a handy Star Trek-esque “baffle the computer with humanity” routine.
 Six doesn’t launch an escape bid or get experimented upon either!
 I quite like the conclusion, obvious as it is, and the conceit of Speed Learn is displayed with the visual aplomb.
 Colin Gordon (as Two) and (especially) John Castle (as 12) lend strong support.
-The “message of the week” (rote learning leads to a society of “knowledgeable cabbages”) might be considered a little overstated, but it effectively underscores McGoohan’s abiding suspicions of systems of rule.
+The “message of the week” (rote learning leads to a society of “knowledgeable cabbages”) might be considered a little overstated, but it effectively underscores McGoohan’s abiding suspicion of systems of rule.

 Six: The only subject I’m interested in is, um, getting away from this place.

 A highly effective scene-setter.
-We are introduced to the Village, its idiosyncrasies (strange brainwashing rooms, face-hugging Rovers, inhabitants who pause motionless on Two’s command), and themes (the desire to find out why Six resigned, his perpetual struggle with authority, the need to trust the potentially untrustworthy, and the consequent thwarting of his plans for escape through betrayal, the chess game motif).
+We are introduced to the Village, its idiosyncrasies (strange brainwashing rooms, face-hugging Rovers, inhabitants who pause motionless on Two’s command), and themes (the desire to find out why Six resigned, his perpetual struggle with authority, the need to trust the potentially untrustworthy and the consequent thwarting of his plans for escape through betrayal, the chess game motif).
 Stylishly directed by Don Chaffey and anchored by a driven McGoohan, this is first class.

 Two: A lot of people are curious about what lies behind your resignation.
 They want to know why you suddenly left.